alexadmin/it_overview/README.md

 - do not make changes on production directly (1, p.
 273)
 - in small company you can control everything, is it briliant (1, p.
 285)
 - keep infrastructure under git-like, do not make changes without approval (1, p.
 285, p.
 287)
-- update process should be managed by single ticket system
+- update process should be managed by single ticket system (1, p.
+287)
+- history of changes is necessary (1, p.
+287)

 # Infrastrusture services